Comparing the Melt and Cooling Properties of Animal vs Plant-Based Fats

 Juciy burger When developing a plant-based or a cultured/cultivated meat product there are several barriers that need to be overcome, especially as consumers are increasingly demanding products that are as close to the original meat-based product as possible.
 In particular, replication of the succulence, mouthfeel, and behaviour of an animal-derived product during cooking and cooling processes is challenging.

-We compared the fingerprint melt profiles of two animal-derived fats and two plant-derived fats, which are solid at room temperature, with fats isolated from two plant-based meat products using oscillatory rheological techniques.
+We compared the fingerprint melt profiles of two animal-derived fats and two plant-derived fats, which are solid at room temperature, to fats isolated from two plant-based meat products, using oscillatory rheological techniques.
 In this article, the plant-based meat products are referred to as ‘alt-meat’ products.

 Phase Angle/Complex Modulus: A Valuable Tool For Predicting Fat Behaviour